 - Students are expected to register with their form tutor at 8.45am daily.
-The PM register will be taken during period 4 by the class teacher. - Students arriving after 8.45am must sign in at the Boulevard or the Main Office after 9.15am.
-They will be signed in as late. - A pupil who signs in late after 9.15am will be recorded as absent for that session. - Pupils who are persistently late will be given an after school detention or day in seclusion, as appropriate.
+The PM register will be taken during period 4 by the class teacher. - Students arriving after 8.45am must sign in the late desk situated near the KS4 office.
+They will be signed in as late. - A pupil who signs in late after 9.15am will be recorded as absent for that session. - Pupils who are late to either registration or lessons will be given an after-school detention od day in seclusion, as appropriate.
 Parents will be informed.
-Pupils may be required to register with the relevant Key Stage team so that punctuality can be closely monitored.
+Pupils may be required to register with the relevant Key Stage team so that punctuality can be closely monitored and a meeting to discuss their lateness may be put into place alongside a Lateness Report and subsequently an Attendance Contract.

-Persistent Absence (PAs)
+Persistent Absence (PAs) and Severe Absence (SA):